 - I was trying to refinance debt I did not have.

-Basically this is how the denial explanations of dumb and dumber have been justified through mediation, pre administrative hearing, administrative hearing, director review, federal district court, fourth circuit court of appeals, and denial of certiorari by the supreme court of the united states.
+Basically, this is how the denial explanations of Dumb and Dumber have been justified through mediation, pre-administrative hearing, administrative hearing, director review, federal district court, the fourth circuit court of Appeals, and denial of certiorari by the supreme court of the United states.

-The first reason was found to be erroneous by the hearing officer in the administrative hearing, although, we’re certain that determination occurred even before the hearing.
-We pointed out to dumb and dumber at mediation the farm service loan handbook covered a loan recipient paying himself to work on capital improvements and the agency referred to it as the borrower method.
-Dumb and dumber at the time appeared completely caught off guard by that fact.
+The first reason was found to be erroneous by the hearing officer in the administrative hearing, although, we’re certain that the determination occurred even before the hearing.
+We pointed out to Dumb and Dumber at mediation the farm service loan handbook covered a loan recipient paying himself to work on capital improvements and the agency referred to it as the borrower method.
+Dumb and Dumber at the time appeared completely caught off guard by that fact.
 Interesting. it’s a reference line in the handbook directing the loan officer to refer to another handbook.

 From these items, the fact these individuals had not been properly trained, the fraudulent nature of the declination letter, the prior attempt to fraudulently dismiss the loan application, the failure to follow their prescribed procedures, the specifics around the logic for item two which I researched.
-It’s seemed apparent it was just a point blank effort to find fraudulent justification for denying the loan.
+It seemed apparent it was just a point-blank effort to find fraudulent justification for denying the loan.

 The handbook reference dumb relied on for reason two is badly written, technically based on the English language incomprehensible, furthermore, it was taken out of context and simply does not say what the enterprise says it does.
-The enterprise has conspired in order to protect themselves from monetary damages for all the torts committed by dumb, dumber, the USDA, and others.
+The enterprise has conspired in order to protect itself from monetary damages for all the torts committed by Dumb, dumber, the USDA, and others.